 The Stewardship Ministry Team has six elected members, including its moderator and vice moderator.
 Its purpose is to review and make recommendations to Council for being good stewards of God’s resources including financial and property matters of the Presbytery, including Geneva Center.

 Its responsibilities include encouraging a culture of generosity based on faith and trust among the entities of presbytery and its congregations.
 This team invites budget proposals from the working teams of the presbytery and from the Personnel Ministry Team and synthesizes them into an overall budget it recommends to the Presbytery Council.

 • Reviews the financial position of Presbytery and makes financial recommendations in consultation with committees, commissions and teams.

 • Makes recommendations to Council concerning applications by Sessions for loans from the Presbyterian Investment and Loan program (PILP). (note: Presbytery is co-guarantor)

 • Arranges for external audit of presbytery finances and functions as internal audit team.

-• Advises any working group of presbytery regarding a request for funds beyond the approved budget, prior to any recommendation to Council.
+• Advises any commission, committee or teams of presbytery regarding availability of funds beyond the approved budget, to any recommendation to Council.

-• Consults with Property Committee concerning sale, purchase or encumbrance of church property, in keeping with the Constitution of the Presbyterian Church and its clause stating that all church property is held in trust for the use and benefit of the Presbyterian Church, U.S.A.
+• Consults with Property Committee at their request concerning sale, purchase or encumbrance of church property, in keeping with the Constitution of the Presbyterian Church and its clause stating that all church property is held in trust for the use and benefit of the Presbyterian Church, U.S.A.

 The Financial Consultant is contracted through Books in Order, Inc. and provides full service bookkeeping, business consulting, and training and consulting with congregations.
 He prepares and submits financial statements for each meeting of the Presbytery Assembly, Presbytery Council and the “SMT.”